 How To Make Your Home Office Feel Good

 2. The keyboard and mouse should be near resting elbow height.
 A keyboard and mouse that are too low or high for a worker will often lead to unrelaxed, elevated shoulders or bent wrists.
-Adjust your chair or work surface to get these accessories near your resting elbow height – the height of your elbows when your shoulders are relaxed and your arms are at your sides.
+Adjust your chair or work surface to get these accessories near your resting elbow height – the height of your elbows when your shoulders are relaxed, and your arms are at your sides.
 Installing a keyboard tray or placing a pillow atop your seat for added height are creative solutions you may need to consider.

 3. Maintain adequate low back support.
 When seated, a greater proportion of one’s upper body weight rests on the low back.
 This explains why sitting all day without support can lead to pain and discomfort.
 If you find you aren’t using your chair’s seatback for support, learn what chair components are adjustable.
 You may find that sliding the seat pan in or adjusting the angle of the seatback will be just what you need.
 If this doesn’t solve the problem, find a small pillow to place between the small of your back and the seatback.